prodhe/prdui/README.md

 - Sane defaults
 - Nonintrusive

-Apart from a UI redesign, it also boasts quality-of-life modules such as coordinates, notepad and spell range indicator.
+Apart from a UI redesign, it also boasts quality-of-life modules:

+- Coordinates
+- Notepad
+- Spell range indicator
+- Sell all vendor trash with one click

 ![PrdUI screenshot](./screenshot.jpg)